-Bootcamps today are great because people have integrated them in so many ways to their own lives.
+Bootcamps today are great because people have integrated them in many ways to fit their own lives.
 According to TIME, boot camps have been integrated into bridal style boot camps, even prison-style workouts.

-Bootcamp involves all kinds of exercises and physical movements, making it a very comprehensive type of workout routine, involving both your upper and lower body.
+Bootcamp involves all kinds of exercises and physical movements, making it a very comprehensive type of workout routine.
+Consequently, involving both your upper and lower body.
 In short, you can create a boot camp routine for yourself in any way you want.
-So, as long as the goal is to increase your physical capabilities and endurance, you could consider this a form of boot camp.
+So, as long as the goal is to increase your physical capabilities and endurance, you could consider a form of bootcamp.

-Bootcamps not only prepare your body for the everyday rigors of life, (unlike traditional machines that focus more on just building muscles), boot camp routines can help with everyday activities, and make you perform them better.
+Bootcamps not only prepare your body for the everyday rigors of life, (unlike traditional machines that focus more on just building muscles), boot camp routines can help with everyday activities.
+Thus, allowing you to perform them better.
 This could be simply getting in and out of your car, or walking up and down your stairs.